Peng-1124/web-softwaretools-plain/Code/FinalCode/README.md

 test
  `npm run test`

-If you do not install node and npm before, you read [here](https://github.com/segp-uob/segp/blob/main/dev/Worksheets/0_gettingstarted.md) to intall
+If you do not install node and npm before, you read [here](https://github.com/segp-uob/segp/blob/main/dev/Worksheets/0_gettingstarted.md) to install

 This gif shows the process to run the project